TG-NAS: Generalizable Zero-Cost Proxies with Operator Description Embedding and Graph Learning for Efficient Neural Architecture Search: Introduction

-This leads us to deep think: how can we develop a pure universal prediction model capable of predicting any given architecture?
-Is it possible to develop a generally applicable model-based predictor that can handle the aforementioned unseen operator and break the generalization limitations?
-In other words, why let model-based predictors settle for a subroutine when it has the potential to take the center stage?
-Our response to these questions is TG-NAS, a model-based predictor-only NAS framework that can be generalized to new search spaces and unseen operators without retraining.
-It features a general transformer operator encoder and a graph convolution network (GCN) trainer.
-This novel approach offers an exceptionally efficient and zero-cost solution to general neural architecture search problems and bridges the gap between model-based predictors and ZC proxies.
+This leads to fundamental research questions: how can we develop a pure universal prediction model capable of predicting the performance of any given DNN architecture?
+Is it possible to develop a generally applicable model-based predictor that can handle the unseen operators and mitigate generalization limitations aforementioned?
+In other words, can we make model-based predictors become a strong standalone zero-cost proxy?
+Our response to these questions is TG-NAS, a model-based predictor NAS proxy that can be generalized to new search spaces and previously unseen operators \textit{without} retraining the predictor model.
+It features a general Transformer-based operator encoder and a graph convolution network (GCN) predictor.
+TG-NAS provides an efficient and zero-cost (ZC) proxy solution to general neural architecture search problems and bridges the gap between model-based predictors and ZC proxies.
 We will open source this work to facilitate future research.
-Link to the source code can be found in the supplementary materials.

-The main contributions of TG-NAS can be summarized as follows: \begin{itemize} \item We propose a universally applicable, data-independent performance predictor model that can handle unseen operators in new search spaces without retraining.
-The model features a graph convolutional network (GCN), an architecture encoder, and a transformer-based operator embedding generator. \item Our proposed model acts as a zero-cost proxy, guiding architecture search.
-This opens up a new space for prediction model-only architecture search, and we provide a comprehensive analysis on proxy independence. \item We propose a pruning-evolutionary hybrid searching method, enabling quick and accurate identification of the best architecture within the search space. \item Our analysis of TG-NAS proxies demonstrates remarkable performance on both NAS-Bench-201 and DARTS spaces with CIFAR-10/ImageNet datasets.
-TG-NAS achieves up to $300\times$ faster search compared to other zero-cost proxies and up to $331,200\times$ faster than other NAS methods, while maintaining high accuracy. \end{itemize}
+The link to the source code can be found in the supplementary materials.
+The main contributions of TG-NAS can be summarized as follows: \begin{itemize}[noitemsep, topsep=1pt] \item We propose \textbf{TG-NAS}, a universally applicable, data-independent performance predictor that generalizes to unseen operators and new search spaces without retraining.
+TG-NAS introduces a novel architecture encoding strategy that integrates: (i) text-based operator descriptions processed by a fine-tuned sentence transformer to capture semantic relationships between operators, (ii) a directed acyclic graph (DAG) based representation of model architectures, and (iii) a GCN-based architecture performance predictor. \item TG-NAS serves as a zero-cost proxy, enabling prediction-only NAS with no training data dependency.
+We provide comprehensive analyses spanning 12 NAS benchmarks to demonstrate its superior performance, generalizability and proxy independence. \item Our analysis of TG-NAS proxy demonstrates remarkable performance on both NAS-Bench-201 and DARTS spaces with CIFAR-10 and ImageNet datasets.
+TG-NAS achieves up to $300\times$ faster search over SOTA zero-cost proxies and magnitudes of speedup over existing NAS methods, while maintaining high accuracy.